La Cornue

 Possible Causes

-Spilled grease or food on oven floor or burner, Protective oils from new appliance not burned off, Foil or liners touching heating elements, Blocked ventilation causing localized overheating
+Spilled grease or food on the oven floor or burner, protective oils from a new appliance not burned off, foil or liners touching heating elements, blocked ventilation causing localized overheating.

 How to Fix / Troubleshooting